 ABSTRACT

-Wildlife telemetry is an important tool for spatially and temporally monitoring individuals in a population.
+Wildlife telemetry is an important tool for monitoring individuals in a population.
 Current technology using very high frequency (VHF) radio waves is widely used but cannot accurately measure interactions of individuals.
 Technology using global position systems (GPS) also has limitations in position accuracy and tend to be expensive.
 There remains a need for devices that record interactions between individuals and have a measure of distance associated with those interactions.
-Loss of an individual device in the field can be problematic, resulting in a loss of important data.
+Loss of an individual device in the field can be problematic, resulting in a loss of vital data.
 Davis et al. (2012) developed a prototype proximity-logging Global Positioning System (GPS) collar that offers greater spatial resolution of social interactions, and reduces probability of data loss.
 The collar system was tested on captive bighorn sheep (Ovis canadensis) and proved to be a robust tool that warranted a field study.
-In this study we used mule deer (Odocoileus hemionus ) in their natural environment to test GPS accuracy, contact rates and data logging capabilities of this collar system.
+In this study we observed free-ranging mule deer (Odocoileus hemionus ) nt to test GPS accuracy, contact rates and data logging capabilities of this collar system.
 We also tested a stationary "listener" node designed to obtain data stored in an individual collar when that collar is in proximity of <30 m and reduce the probability of data loss due to lost study animals or collars.
 We deployed 6 collars and 14 listener nodes in northern Larimer County, Colorado.
 The mean GPS fix success rate of the collars was 44.04% (95% CI = 40.77 - 47.31%).
 The mean percentage of reciprocated communication between collars was 61.06% (95% CI = 57.91 - 64.21%).
 The duration of interaction ranged from 8-60% within a 24 hour period.
 Interactions occurred more frequently during the daytime (63.6%) than night (36.4%).
 None of the listener nodes deployed in the field recorded any interaction data.
 Further field studies using mark-recapture methods would be useful in evaluating the benefit of listener nodes.

 KEY WORDS mule deer, data transfer, delay tolerant network, global positioning system telemetry, Odocoileus hemionus, proximity logger.